 Currently, referrals via DoS and eRS (Priority = Urgent, Specialty = Infectious Diseases, Clinic Type = Not otherwise specified) for both adults and children is the preferred route.
 If this cannot be accessed please email mft.gm.cmdu@nhs.net advising the patient (provide patient details) has received a positive PCR result and a notification saying s/he is eligible for treatment but has not been contacted within 24 hours.

-NB eRS is preferred, email by exception or for OOH referral - this email address is for clinicians only and must not be given to patients.
+N.B. eRS is preferred, email by exception or for OOH referral - this email address is for clinicians only and must not be given to patients.

 I think my patient meets the eligibility criteria for COVID treatment but s/he has not received a letter/text yet.
 How can I refer a patient to the CMDU directly?